zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 The first solution to this come to my mind is to use a *dirty flag*.
 It just works.
 ImGui will use this approach for now.
 I think there are some more flexible solutions.

 After thinking and trying for a month, *dirty flags* turn out not practical in an immediate mode UI since there is no `event` in immediate mode.
-We will use the conception `hot` instead.
+We will use something like the conception `hot` instead.
 So what is `hot`?
-A control is hot when it has the focus, and then all its nodes is also hot.
+A control is hot when it has the focus.

+After having implemented render-tree-based rendering, I think that a single hot state is still enough.
+Some reasons:

+* If the application is running on a device that supports multi-touch, then multiple controls could have the focus.
+* "Focus" wiil not suffice when it comes to animation: some controls plays animation, but is not focused.

+The state of a render-tree node should be:
+* __normal__
+* __hovered__
+* __hot__
+* __active__
+* __disabled__

+(TODO: detailed description about these states)

 __When to update?__